-Ten years ago, if you had asked a woman to put on a pair of pants that weren’t skin-tight, she would have rolled her eyes in disgust.
+For the last ten years, if you had asked a woman to wear pants that weren’t skin-tight, she would have rolled her eyes in disgust.

-If you’re new to this trend or spotted it plastered all over your Instagram feed, you may be wondering, ‘what is a shacket?’
+If you’re new to this trend or spotted it plastered all over your Instagram feed, you may wonder, ‘what is a shacket?’

-Well, a ‘shacket’ is pretty much what the name suggests, a cross between a shirt and a jacket.
+A ‘shacket’ is pretty much what the name suggests – stylish outdoor clothing that crosses between a shirt and a jacket.

 Yep, two of your favorite wardrobe pieces combined into one…how great is that?